TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 With **Directory Status** you can check whether all required files and folders exist and are writable when necessary.
 It also shows the default file and folder permissions TYPO3 will apply on creation of assets.
+It offers you the possibility to create a file :file:`.htaccess` in the TYPO3 root directory.
+This is the recommended way.

 **PHP Info** simply outputs the `phpinfo()`.